30 sec brief

 - A specific disease or illness

-- A fixed amount per day (or other period) of hospitalization
+- A fixed amount per day (or another period) of hospitalization

 You also can have coverage (whether provided through insurance or otherwise) for the following items: